izreit/prettyprint-format/README.md

 The integer in a width or precision can also be specified as "\*", in which case an extra number argument is taken to specify the corresponding width or precision.
 This integer argument precedes immediately the argument to print.
 For instance,
-%\*d prints a number with as many digits as the value of the argument given before the number.
+%.\*f prints a number with as many cractional digits as the value of the argument given before the number.

 Pretty-printing indications are `@` followed by one ore more characters.
 Their meanings are: